How to document components

 When you write component stories during development, you also create basic documentation to revisit later.

-In both cases, you’ll use Doc Blocks as the building blocks to create full featured documentation.
+Additionally, you can customize this template if needed or create free-form pages for each component using MDX.
+In both cases, you’ll use Doc Blocks as the building blocks to create full-featured documentation.